kubernetes/dashboard/README.md

 ![Dashboard UI workloads page](docs/dashboard-ui.png)

 ## Usage
-It is likely that Dashboard is already installed on your cluster.
+It is likely that the Dashboard is already installed on your cluster.
 To access it navigate in your browser to the following URL: `https://<kubernetes-master>/ui`.

-If you find that you’re not able to access the Dashboard you can install and open the latest stable release by running the following commands:
+If you find that you’re not able to access the Dashboard, you can install and open the latest stable release by running the following commands:
 ```bash
 kubectl create -f https://rawgit.com/kubernetes/dashboard/master/src/deploy/kubernetes-dashboard.yaml
 ```
 And then navigate to `https://<kubernetes-master>/ui`

-If it asks password, use `$ kubectl config view` to find it.
+If it asks for a password, use `$ kubectl config view` to find it.

 ## Alternative Usage
 Alternatively, you may access the UI via the Service Proxy.
-This is useful if you have a `kubectl` configured with access to the cluster, but lack password credentials for use in browser:
+This is useful if you have a `kubectl` configured with access to the cluster, but lack password credentials for use in a browser:

 ```bash
 kubectl proxy